-About 1 in 4 patients over the age of 65 have a form of arthritis.
-Arthritis is where the articular cartilage which is smooth has been damaged exposing the underlying bone.
+About one in four patients over the age of 65 has a form of arthritis.
+Arthritis is where the articular cartilage, which is usually smooth, has been damaged, thereby exposing the underlying bone.

-This results in the patient weight bearing on bony surfacing rather than smooth articular cartilage which causes pain, stiffness and swelling.
+This results in the patient weight bearing on bony surfacing rather than smooth articular cartilage, leading to pain, stiffness and swelling.
 Surgical replacement of the knee has a high success rate in relieving pain and restoring mobility.
-We as surgeons now know from studies that the implants have a 95% success rate at 10 to 15 years.
+We as surgeons now know from studies that knee replacement implants have a 95 per cent success rate at 10 to 15 years.
 Some implants have lasted more than 25 years.

 Causes of arthritis and other knee conditions

-There are many causes of arthritis the most common being Osteoarthritis otherwise known as wear and tear arthritis.
-There are also other forms of arthritis which may be inflammatory such as rheumatoid arthritis.
+There are many causes of arthritis, the most common being Osteoarthritis – otherwise known as wear and tear arthritis.
+There are also other forms of arthritis that may be inflammatory, such as rheumatoid arthritis.
 Other forms include traumatic arthritis following a fracture or ligament injury at a younger age.
 Regardless of the cause, arthritis destroys the cartilage covering the ends of bone.
-The normal smooth articular surface becomes rough and uneven resulting in stiffness, swelling and pain.
+The normal smooth articular surface becomes rough and uneven, resulting in stiffness, swelling and pain.
 The knee is the largest joint in the body and carries almost half of your body weight.
 It is commonly prone to such degeneration.

-Ultimately the decision to have a knee replacement is based on a number of factors including the clinical examination and presentation as well as X-rays.
-Ultimately the decision lies with the patient and it is a procedure known for its pain relief and improved mobility.
-Therefore, the decision to have surgery and a knee replacement is when the patient is sufficiently disabled and their quality of life is affected as such that they can no longer function normally.
+The decision to have knee replacement surgery is based on a number of factors, including the clinical examination and presentation as well as X-rays.
+Ultimately, it is a procedure known for its pain relief and improved mobility.
+Therefore, the decision to have surgery lies with the patient; a knee replacement is when the patient is sufficiently disabled and their quality of life is affected as such that they can no longer function normally.

-A knee replacement is a major surgical procedure which removes the damaged cartilage and replaces the end of the bone with a metal implant.
+A knee replacement is a major surgical procedure that removes the damaged cartilage and replaces the end of the bone with a metal implant.
 In between the two metal implants is a highly resistant plastic forming an articulation between the metal and plastic.
-As the bone ends are no longer in contact this will eliminate the patient’s pain.
+As the bone ends are no longer in contact, this will eliminate the patient’s pain.

 What is the recovery time?

-In summary a knee replacement is a major operation with great success in reliving the patient’s pain and improving their mobility.
+In summary, a knee replacement is a major operation that can have great success in reliving the patient’s pain and improving their mobility.
 It is used to treat many forms of arthritis of the knee.
 The knee is particularly prone to arthritis as it is a weight bearing joint which carries the load when we walk.